digital-asset/daml-katacoda/fundamental-concepts/template-authorization/5_choices_controllers.md

 Change the last line to
 <pre class="file" data-target="clipboard">
-  submitMustFail alice $ exercise c2 $ Follow with userToFollow = alice
+  submitMustFail alice $ exerciseCmd c2 $ Follow with userToFollow = alice
 </pre>

-to make the scenario work again.
+to make the script work again.

 In the final step of this Katacoda, you'll learn how to delegate authorization to execute choices from one party to another and how this allows you to create contracts with multiple signatories.